ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

-4. The dataset's temporalCoverage is described using the time:Interval, time:Instant, time:TimePosition, time:inTimePosition elements from ([OWL Time](http://www.w3.org/2006/time)) with a geological date/age range with uncertainties.
-Use a decimal value with appropriate timescale temporal reference system(TRS), date/age abbreviation, uncertainty value and at what sigma.
+4. The dataset's temporalCoverage is described using the ProperInterval, hasBeginning, hasEnd, Instant, inTimePosition, TimePosition, and hasTRS elements from [OWL Time](http://www.w3.org/2006/time) with a geological date/age range with uncertainties.
+Use a decimal value with appropriate timescale temporal reference system(TRS), date/age unit abbreviation, uncertainty value and at what sigma.
+Also provide a text form of the temporalCoverage (here "17.1 +/- 0.15 to 15.7 +/- 0.14 Ma"). "+/-" indicates the uncertainty is given at 1-sigma.
 The human readable description can be found in the description field: "Isotopic ages determined at the bottom and top of a stratigraphic section in the Columbia River Basalts".

    *Example*: